openspending/fiscal-data-package/index.md

 ---
 layout: default
-title: Fiscal Data Package
+title: Budget Data Package
 ---

-Fiscal Data Package is an open technical specification for government budget and spending data.
+Budget Data Package is an open technical specification for government budget and spending data.
 It is a lightweight and user-oriented specification, intended to eliminate the technical friction experienced by researchers and journalists working with existing financial data.

 ## Getting started

-The [Specification](spec/) contains a full RFC-style specification for the Fiscal Data Package format.
+The [Specification](spec/) contains a full RFC-style specification for the Budget Data Package format.

-[`schema.json`][schema] contains a [JSON schema][schema] for Fiscal Data Package metadata.
+[`schema.json`][schema] contains a [JSON schema][schema] for Budget Data Package metadata.
 Note: this JSON schema only specifies the basic structure of the metadata descriptor.
 It does not check fine-grained properties like the required fields associated with different dataset types, and it does not